 Are there any biblical examples where “after three days and three nights” may not mean exactly 72 hours?
 Yes, 1 Samuel 30 is an example.
 The account in this chapter is about David and the Amalekites, and certain events in the village of Ziklag.
 Verse one tells us that, “David and his men reached Ziklag on the third day” (emphasis ours throughout).
 Upon arriving at Ziklag, David encountered an Egyptian, the slave of an Amalekite.
 He told David, “My master abandoned me when I became ill three days ago” (verse 13).
 The account also says that the Egyptian had not eaten or drunk for “three days and three nights” (verse 12).

-"On the third day" is not necessarily three full days.
+“On the third day” is not necessarily three full days.
 In fact, it would be less than 72 hours.
-"Three days ago" is equally vague, as it could be less than three full days.
-Yet, this time is equated with "three days and three nights."
+“Three days ago” is equally vague, as it could be less than three full days.
+Yet, this time is equated with “three days and three nights.”
 It’s certainly possible, or even probable, that we are not dealing with a full 72-hour period here.
-If that is the case, then "three days and three nights" could be an idiomatic expression that would refer to parts of three days.
-1 Samuel 30 indicates that "three days and three nights" was an expression that did not necessarily mean a full 72 hours.
-Other examples where variants of the expression "three days" are used includes the following passages: Genesis 42:17-18 ("for three days" = "on the third day"); 2 Chronicles 10:5, 12 ("three days later" = "in three days") and Esther 4:16-5:1 ("for three days" = "on the third day").
+“Three days and three nights” could be an idiomatic expression that refers to parts of three days.
+1 Samuel 30 indicates that “three days and three nights” was an expression that did not necessarily mean a full 72 hours.
+Other examples where variants of the expression “three days” are used includes the following passages: Genesis 42:17-18 (“for three days” = “on the third day”); 2 Chronicles 10:5, 12 (“three days later” = “in three days”) and Esther 4:16–5:1 (“for three days” = “on the third day”).

 Do we lose anything meaningful about Jesus’ death and resurrection if Matthew 12:40 is an inexact reference to the time lapse between these two events?
 The New Testament references mentioned above are inexact as measured by our time-telling standards, but they still establish the fact that Jesus was in the tomb for a long enough period of time that there would be no question he was dead.
 Being in the tomb parts of three days, perhaps about 36 hours (which a Friday crucifixion-Sunday resurrection would allow) is enough to demonstrate this.